Accommodation in South Africa

 Typically, once you have decided on the area of the city in which you want to live, you will approach an estate agent based in that area, and inform them of your budget and desired housing specifications.
 The estate agent will then present you with a range of options, and schedule viewings of the potential properties.
 When you see something you like, you fill out the lease application and wait for it to be processed.
 Note that you might need to prove that your monthly income is at least three times the monthly rent, and that you will be required to pay a deposit (usually, one or two months' rent) in order to secure the deal.
 Leases are typically signed on a one- or two-year basis, although shorter periods are possible.

 The standard of accommodation in South Africa varies in direct proportion to your income bracket – but is generally quite high.
 On the whole, houses are certainly more spacious than in most European countries, and it is not uncommon to find relatively inexpensive properties boasting big gardens and swimming pools.
-The South African institution of 'braaiing' ensures that most properties will have at least some kind of outdoor entertainment area.
+The South African institution of braaiing (barbecuing) ensures that most properties will have at least some kind of outdoor entertainment area.
 Air conditioning is considered a bit of a luxury in South Africa, while indoor heating is virtually non-existent.

 As it can be a notoriously unreliable and expensive process, it is inadvisable to ship your furniture to South Africa.
 Rather look for furnished accommodation, or simply buy the things you need once you've found your dream rental.
 Second-hand and antique furniture shopping is common in South Africa, and expats are sure to find great deals when kitting out their new homes.

-Particularly in the cities – if the property you're interested doesn't already have these installed – it's advisable to have some kind of perimeter fencing, good locks and security gates for your doors, 'Spanish-style' burglar bars on your windows, and an alarm system (with panic buttons).
-Private security companies offer good deals on alarm systems, and will include a patrol and armed response service in your monthly bill.
-For the very security conscious, townhouse complexes (also known as 'gated communities') are probably the way to go: invariably, these employ night watchmen; and access to the individual units is controlled by security guards stationed at a boom-gate, which is only opened to let residents and their visitors come and go.
+Particularly in the cities – if the property you're interested doesn't already have these installed – it's advisable to have some kind of perimeter fencing, good locks and security gates for doors, 'Spanish-style' burglar bars on the windows, and an alarm system (with panic buttons).
+Private security companies offer good deals on alarm systems, and will include a patrol and armed response service in the monthly bill.
+For the very security conscious, townhouse complexes (also known as 'gated communities') are probably the way to go: invariably, these employ night watchmen, and access to the individual units is controlled by security guards stationed at a boom-gate, which is only opened to let residents and their visitors come and go.

 Buying property in South Africa